Major League Baseball rivalries: Washington Nationals vs. Philadelphia Phillies

 The rivalry between the Washington Nationals and Philadelphia Phillies extends back to the Nationals' original tenure as the Montreal Expos.
 Previously the Expos–Phillies rivalry, the two teams repeatedly battled for control of the division in the early 1980s and mid 1990s.
 Following the franchise's relocation to Washington DC in 2005; the rivalry increased in geographic tension due to Washington's proximity to Philadelphia.
 The rivalry quickly spiked in intensity during the 2010s after Nationals team management introduced a campaign to block Phillies fans from overtaking home games.
 In 2019; star-outfielder Bryce Harper further fueled tensions after signing a 13-year $330 million contract with the Phillies as a free agent.
 The Nationals later won the 2019 World Series during the first year of Harper's absence.
-The Phillies currently lead the series 482–445, but the Nationals lead the postseason series: The Expos defeated the Phillies 3–2 in the 1981 NLDS.
+The Phillies currently lead the overall series 513–464–2, but the Nationals lead the postseason series: The Expos defeated the Phillies 3–2 in the 1981 NLDS.